Stability issues of nonlocal gravity during primordial inflation: Introduction

 In particular, the study of their cosmological solutions shows that, at the background level, they generate an effective dark energy and have a realistic background FRW evolution, without the need of introducing a cosmological constant.
 Their cosmological perturbations are well-behaved both in the scalar and in the tensor sector, and give predictions consistent with CMB, supernovae, BAO and structure formation data.
 This allowed us to move to the next step, implementing the cosmological perturbations in a Boltzmann code and performing Bayesian parameter estimation and a detailed quantitative comparison with $\Lambda$CDM~\cite{Dirian:2014bma,Dirian:2016puz}.
 The result is that the RT model fits the data at a level which is statistically indistinguishable from $\Lambda$CDM (and in fact even fits slightly better).
-The performance of the RR model is also statistically indistinguishable from that of $\Lambda$CDM, once neutrino masses are left free to vary, within the existing experimental limits~\cite{Dirian:2017pwp,Belgacem:inprep}.
-A detailed analysis of the cosmological perturbations and the comparison with data for the $\Delta_4$ model will be presented in \cite{Belgacem:inprep}.
-We refer the reader to \cite{Maggiore:2016gpx} and references therein for a detailed discussion of conceptual aspects related to these nonlocal models, as well as for a discussion of the various nonlocal models that have been studied, and which finally allowed us to narrow down the choice of interesting nonlocal models.
+The performance of the RR model is also statistically indistinguishable from that of $\Lambda$CDM, once neutrino masses are left free to vary, within the existing experimental limits~\cite{Dirian:2017pwp,Belgacem:2017cqo}.
+We refer the reader to \cite{Maggiore:2016gpx} and references therein for a detailed discussion of conceptual aspects related to these nonlocal models, as well as for a discussion of the various nonlocal models that have been studied, and which finally allowed us to narrow down the choice of interesting nonlocal models.\footnote{In particular in \cite{Belgacem:2017cqo}, that was finalized after the first version of this paper, we showed that the $\Delta_4$ model is phenomenologically excluded because it predicts a speed of gravitational waves sensibly different from the speed of light, and therefore inconsistent with GW170817, while the RR and RT models pass this test.}